-REGISTER ONLINE NOW (an option is available for Purchase Orders or paying by check).
+An option is available for Purchase Orders or paying by check which must be received

 All online students must read and agree to the terms of the Online Learning System User Agreement before enrolling.
 Agreement is indicated within your online registration.

 If you are a coordinator or administrator and need to register multiple teachers at